tradewelltech/beavers/docs/concepts/3_replay.md

 A `DataSourceProvider` provides a way of creating `DataSource`.

-Assuming the data is stored in a csv file:
+For example, if the data is stored in a csv file:

 ```csv
 timestamp,message